Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Conclusion and Discussion

-In this work, we have already experimented with marginalization over total mass to avoid sampling over the modes, and help reduce the number of waveform generations.
-The model we implemented takes an initial waveform and stretches or squeezes the waveform to the desired final total mass.
+In this work, we have already experimented with marginalization over the total mass to avoid sampling over the modes and help reduce the number of waveform generations.
+The model we implemented takes an initial waveform and stretches or squeezes it to achieve the desired final total mass.
 This can help avoid having to generate multiple waveforms for a set of given parameters.
-We have not tested the model for the longest duration signals, but it may be beneficial towards BNS systems where waveform generation takes $\ge 10$ seconds to generate.
+We have not tested the model for the longest duration signals, but it may be beneficial towards BNS systems where waveform generation takes $\ge 10$ seconds.
 In practice, we found the method to be inefficient for GW200105 and chose not to apply it in our final analyses.

 Understanding the degeneracy structure between anomaly, eccentricity, and mass could also lead to reparameterization using a pseudo-anomaly or effective eccentricity.
-Such transformatoin may help smooth over the discrete modes in the likelihood, effectively turning the distribution Gaussian and improving sampling efficiency.
-If the structured bands observed in waveform matches reflect unresolved modes, then designing samplers that can resolve these narrow likelihood features efficiently will be crucial.
-These advances will be necessary to enable fast and robust eccentricity measurements in the high-throughput era of the Cosmic Explorer and the Einstein Telescope and the anticipation of the O4 data release.
+Such a transformation may help smooth over the discrete modes in the likelihood, effectively turning the distribution Gaussian and improving sampling efficiency.
+If the structured bands observed in waveform matches reflect unresolved modes, then designing samplers that can efficiently resolve these narrow likelihood features will be crucial.
+These advances will be necessary to enable fast and robust eccentricity measurements in the high-throughput era of the Cosmic Explorer and the Einstein Telescope, and the anticipation of the O4 data release.